Gail Emms

 Gail Elizabeth Emms MBE (born 23 July 1977) is a retired English badminton player who has achieved international success in doubles tournaments.
 A badminton player since the age of four, Emms was first chosen to represent England in 1995 and regularly played for her country until her retirement from professional sport in 2008.

 Her best results were winning gold at the 2006 World Championships in Madrid, 2004 European Championships in Geneva, and a silver medal at the 2004 Olympic Games, partnering Nathan Robertson in the mixed doubles.
 At the 2002 Commonwealth Games in Manchester she won a bronze medal with Joanne Goode in the women's doubles and won gold as part of the England team in the mixed team event.
 In the English National Championships she won the mixed doubles three times and the women's doubles twice.

 Early life and career

-Emms attended the Dame Alice Harpur School in Bedford, a private girls' school.
-She and Nathan Robertson reached the semi-finals of 1994 World Junior Championships held in Kuala Lumpur.
+Emms and Nathan Robertson reached the semi-finals of 1994 World Junior Championships held in Kuala Lumpur.
 In 1998 she graduated with a BSc (Hons) in Sports Science from Kingston University.
 After graduating Emms became a full-time professional badminton player with the help of national lottery funded grants paid to her by UK Sport.
 Her father owned a building firm that collapsed in the recession of the late 1980s leading to a sudden decline in the family standard of living.
 Her mother, Janice Emms (née Barton), played for the unofficial England women's national football team.
 Her parents divorced while Emms was in her early teens.